Table of Contents

 Key Takeaways

-Some contracts, like deeds, require an independent person to witness your signature to make the contract legally binding.
+Some contracts, like deeds, require an independent person to witness your signature to make the agreement legally binding.
 Where you need a witness, you must be over 18 years of age and not stand to benefit from the business deal.
 Witnessing requirements are in place to limit future disputes over whether you actually signed the document.

-If you need help understanding your contractual obligations, our experienced commercial contract lawyers can assist as part of our LegalVision membership.
+If you need help understanding your contractual obligations, our experienced contract lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.

 Frequently Asked Questions